-There is no cost to membership.
-London Innovators is free to join, and our innovation events are (practically) free to attend.
-We have a fundamental long-term interest that is worth far more than ticket sales or membership fees.
 Our purpose is to build and sustain an elite network.
-It is in our interests to accelerate the success of our members.
+It is in our interests to accelerate the success of our members, as a virtuous cycle.
 This gives us access to tremendous opportunities.
 Anything that might compromise the quality of the network is eliminated.

-The Penrose Awards are positioned for significant growth, and present a high value sponsorship opportunity for the right brands.
-The awards identify 50 extraordinary companies a year – championing pioneer entrepreneurs on the way up.
+The Penrose Awards identify 50 extraordinary companies a year – championing pioneer entrepreneurs on the way up.
 This opens up international PR opportunities, among other sponsor benefits.

 It’s All About The Future

 Our purpose and design are completely different.
 We are a peer network of radical entrepreneurs, welcoming newcomers with extraordinary potential.
 It’s prospective.
 It’s free.
 It’s gender neutral.
 People are invited to join.
-We don’t care much about a members’ background, because breakthrough innovations come from all kinds of unpredictable places.
-It’s all about the future.
+We recognise that breakthrough innovations come from all kinds of unpredictable places.

 New Members Welcome

-London Innovators is vibrant community made up of +700 pioneer entrepreneurs, and 300 (or so) Investors.
+London Innovators is vibrant community made up of 600 pioneer entrepreneurs and investors.
 Membership grows at a steady rate.
-We’re not interested in volume or growth hacking; this is a high quality network, by and for Founders.
-We’re looking for innovations that can scale rapidly (many are already doing so) or deliver a 10x return on investment.
-‘Me too’ businesses won’t cut it – there needs to be a differentiating factor between the business and it’s competitors… an unfair advantage (which should be pretty obvious).
+We seek out innovations that can scale rapidly and deliver a 10x return on investment.
+‘Me too’ businesses won’t cut it – there needs to be a major differentiating factor between the business and it’s competitors… a scalable unfair advantage.

 The vast majority of founders in the network have been introduced in by other members – through peer recommendations.
-A good number have got in touch via the contact form on our home page… Just be sure to articulate your suitability when writing in.
-Members are constantly contributing one another’s success: sharing entrepreneurial know-how, making valuable introductions, sense-checking ideas, recommending new technologies & tools, sharing talent & sales leads, and connecting into investor networks.
+A good number have got in touch via the contact form.
+Members are constantly contributing one another’s success: sharing know-how, making valuable introductions, sense-checking ideas, recommending new technologies & tools, sharing talent & sales leads, and connecting into investor networks.
 We take a principled approach, and hope that our commitment to transparency undoes any cynicism you might have.
 It’s our intention to be genuinely friendly and un-intimidating.